YagiGo/yagigo.github.io/README.md

 TODO: planning on using eslint with prettier for code styling check

+## Deploy on GitHub
+This project uses github-pages for automated deployment.
+To deploy, first run `yarn build` and then `yarn deploy`.
+GitHub access token is required if not setup in advance.
 ## Credit
 The style was forked from [here](https://github.com/StartBootstrap/startbootstrap-resume).
 Thanks for this simple and straightforward design :)